ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 The animation itself will be imported in `/Content/AYON/Animations`..

-### Connecting animation to the sequence loaded from layout
+### Connecting animation(and camera) to the sequence loaded from layout
 You can connect your loaded animation sequence and camera to the level sequence loaded via layout loader.

+- To connect your loaded animation sequence, click on the AYON icon in Unreal’s main taskbar, and select **Manage**.
+- Select the element(s) respectively from the animation and layout product type.
+- Right click **Actions** and **Connect Fbx Animation to Level Sequence** or **Connect Alembic Animation to Level Sequence**
+- It would add the loaded camera and animation sequence into the level sequence which stores the meshes loaded from the layout.

 ### Updating